IGLADI/Pi-DNStack/README.md

     nano main.psd1
     ```

+    > [!WARNING]
-    > ⚠️ At minimum, change the default Pi-hole password in the configuration file!
+    > At minimum, change the default Pi-hole password in the configuration file!

 4.  **Deploy the Stack**